awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 For example, if your source DB instance is in the US East \(N\.
 Virginia\) Region, the ARN looks similar to this example:

-`arn:aws:rds:us-east-1:123456789012:db:my-mysql-instance`
+`arn:aws:rds:us-east-1:123456789012:db:mysql-instance`

 For information about ARNs, see [Working with Amazon Resource Names \(ARNs\) in Amazon RDS](USER_Tagging.ARN.md)\.

  To create an encrypted read replica in a different AWS Region than the source DB instance, you can use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command from the destination AWS Region\.
 The following parameters are used to create an encrypted read replica in another AWS Region:
-+  `--source-region` — The AWS Region that the encrypted read replica is created in\.
++  `--region` – The AWS Region where the encrypted read replica is created\.
+You can omit this parameter if you're creating the replica in the default AWS Region set using `aws configure`\.
++  `--source-region` – The AWS Region that contains the source DB instance\.
 If `source-region` is not specified, you must specify a `pre-signed-url` value\.
 A `pre-signed-url` is an URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region that the read replica is created from\.
 To learn more about `pre-signed-url`, see [ `CreateDBInstanceReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
-+  `--source-db-instance-identifier` — The DB instance identifier for the encrypted read replica that is created\.
++  `--source-db-instance-identifier` – The DB instance identifier for the encrypted read replica that is created\.
 This identifier must be in the ARN format for the source AWS Region\.
 The AWS Region specified in `source-db-instance-identifier` must match the AWS Region specified as `source-region`\.
-+  `--db-instance-identifier` — The identifier for the encrypted read replica in the destination AWS Region\.
++  `--db-instance-identifier` – The identifier for the encrypted read replica in the destination AWS Region\.
-+  `--kms-key-id` — The AWS KMS key identifier for the customer master key \(CMK\) to use to encrypt the read replica in the destination AWS Region\.
++  `--kms-key-id` – The AWS KMS key identifier for the customer master key \(CMK\) to use to encrypt the read replica in the destination AWS Region\.

-The following code creates a read replica in the `us-west-2` Region\.
+The following code creates a read replica in the US West \(Oregon\) Region\.

 **Example**
 For Linux, macOS, or Unix: